|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 ☐ Final Packet: Approximately 110 days prior to your trip departure, a final packet of information along with an invoice will be sent to you including a mile by mile guide book of the Colorado River through the Grand Canyon.

-Flagstaff is the meeting and ending point for your Lees Ferry to Lake Mead trip.
+Flagstaff is the meeting and ending point for your Lees Ferry to Pearce Ferry trip.

 Meeting Place & Time